We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 I would call companies and CEOs.
 That is very difficult because people don’t want to put themselves out there.
 They’re just very scared.
 “I have to cold call people, what if I get rejected?”
 So what if you get rejected?
 What’s the worst that can happen?
 They said, “No?”
 Your ego doesn’t have to be that strong or big that you can’t handle rejection.
 I would be like, “Okay fine, you rejected me.
 No worries, next one.”

-I literally did a Rolodex of every CEO that made a company or brand that I was inspired by, and would be the same target market of the people that I wanted to reach out to.
+I literally did a rolodex of every CEO that made a company or brand that I was inspired by, and would be the same target market of the people that I wanted to reach out to.
 I started asking them, “How did you build this?
 What was your inspiration?
 How did you find your manufacturer?
 What were some of the pitfalls that I should know about?”

 I was very lucky that I had some really great conversations with the CEO of Birdies, the San Francisco-based startup.
 I had the opportunity to talk to Tamra Mellon from Jimmy Choos and her own bespoke line of shoes which are named after her.